kunjcr2/how-llms-are-made/README.md

 3. WE talk about feed forward network as well as the GeLU activation function which is a better version of ReLU function and clears all the issues.
 We basically return
    `0.5*x*(1+torch.tanh(torch.sqrt(torch.tensor(2/torch.pi))* (x + 0.044715*x**3)))`, and it works actually between 2 linear layers with neurons benig four times the embedding dim.
 They are stackable.
 4. Gradient vanishing is a bigg issue, and just to solve it, we use shortcut connection where we basically add output with input of the layer and that preserves the gradient from vanishing !
+5. We in the lecture-23, got everything together in a transformer block!